Multi-Atlas Brain Network Classification through Consistency Distillation and Complementary Information Fusion: Related Work

 \subsection{Brain Network Analysis with Various Atlases}

 \textbf{Multi-atlas methods} introduce multiple brain atlases for each neuroimage, which can provide information that complements each other and offers ample details without being restricted by the parcellation mode.
-MGRL~\citep{chu2022multi} pioneered the construction of multi-atlas brain networks using various atlases.
+MGRL~\cite{chu2022multi} pioneered the construction of multi-atlas brain networks using various atlases.
 It applied graph convolutional networks (GCNs) to learn multi-atlas representations and perform graph-level fusion for disease classification.
-METAFormer~\citep{mahler2023pretraining} proposed a multi-atlas enhanced transformer approach with self-supervised pre-training for Autism spectrum disorder (ASD) classification.
-A graph-level late fusion was utilized to aggregate the representations of different atlases. \citet{lee2024spectral} employed a multi-atlas fusion approach that integrates early fusion on the raw feature to capture complex brain network patterns.
-STW-MHGCN \citep{liu2023deep} constructs a spatial and temporal weighted hyper-connectivity network to fuse multi-atlas information, and \citet{huang2020self} adopt a voting strategy to integrate the classification results of different classifiers (each corresponding to a different atlas) for ASD diagnosis.
-However, these studies did not consider the inherent consistency between atlases.
+METAFormer~\cite{mahler2023pretraining} proposed a multi-atlas enhanced transformer approach with self-supervised pre-training for Autism spectrum disorder (ASD) classification.
+A graph-level late fusion was utilized to aggregate the representations of different atlases.
+Lee et al. \cite{lee2024spectral} employed a multi-atlas fusion approach that integrates early fusion on the raw feature to capture complex brain network patterns.
+STW-MHGCN \cite{liu2023deep} constructs a spatial and temporal weighted hyper-connectivity network to fuse multi-atlas information, and Huang et al. \cite{huang2020self} adopt a voting strategy to integrate the classification results of different classifiers (each corresponding to a different atlas) for ASD diagnosis. \jiaxing{CcSi-MHAHGEL~\cite{wang2024multiview} introduces a class-consistency and site-independence Multiview Hyperedge-Aware HyperGraph Embedding Learning framework to integrate brain networks constructed on multiple atlases in a multisite fMRI study.} However, these studies did not consider the inherent consistency between atlases.
 Independently encoding multi-atlas brain networks without constraints might extract atlas-specific information, distracting from disease-related pattern modeling.
 Moreover, existing works only incorporate primitive early or late feature fusion between atlases.
 This absence of intermediate ROI-level interaction could hinder their models' ability to discern complementary information in each atlas.
 To the best of our knowledge, our work is the first to introduce information distillation with consistency constraints and employ intermediate ROI-level interaction for complementary information fusion.
 Note that in our work, multiple atlases are applied to preprocessed images for parcellation, meaning our method is based on a single template.
-The difference between multi-atlas methods and multi-template methods are discussed in Appendix \ref{app:template}.